dani8439/collection_tracker1/README.md

 ## Usage ##

-To use collection_tracker1, you need to be running `Ruby v  2.7.0` or lower.

 * Fork the repository and clone it.

 * Run `bundle install` to install gems.
 If you don't have bundler, first run `gem install bundler`.